 Councillor Boden asked whether the Mayor agreed that the chair of O&S should be a Conservative member.
-The Mayor stated that he was in agreement with this and that he also favoured having an Independent member co-opted as a non-voting member of the committee, but that these were matters for O&S to decide.
+The Mayor stated that he was in agreement with this.
+He also favoured having an Independent member co-opted as a non-voting member of the committee, but this was a matter for O&S to decide.